Sudan unions call for 2nd march on Bashir’s palace

-CAIRO (AP) — An umbrella of independent professional unions is calling on people to march on the presidential palace in Sudan’s capital, Khartoum, to demand that autocratic President Omar Bashir step down.
+CAIRO (AP) — An umbrella group of independent professional unions called Sunday on people to march on the presidential palace in Sudan’s capital, Khartoum, to demand that leader Omar Bashir step down, signaling that protests against the 29-year rule of the autocratic president are showing no sign of abating.

-It’s the second time that the umbrella, which enjoys the support of opposition parties, has called for the march.
+It’s the second time that the umbrella group, which enjoys the support of opposition parties, has called for the march.

-On Christmas Day, thousands attempted to reach the Nile-side palace, clashing with police that used tear gas and batons to disperse them.
+On Christmas Day, thousands attempted to reach the Nile-side palace in central Khartoum, clashing with police that used tear gas and batons to disperse them.
+The day also witnessed protests in a string of Sudanese cities.

-This time, the call, which came in a statement Sunday, is for the march to take place Monday, with the unions urging protesters to stay on the streets until they usher in 2019 after midnight.
+Although the protesters never reached the palace, their action on Tuesday showed the depth of popular discontent with Bashir’s rule.
+Protesters numbering in the hundreds or very low thousands gathered in dozen or so venues across the city and fought pitched battles with police for hours before they dispersed after nightfall.

 Most Read Nation & World Stories